Tobias Matthew

 Tobias Matthew (also Tobie and Toby; 13 June 1546 – 29 March 1628), was an Anglican bishop who was President of St John's College, Oxford, from 1572 to 1576, before being appointed Vice-Chancellor of Oxford University from 1579 to 1583, and Matthew would then become Dean of Durham from 1583 to 1595.
 All three positions, plus others, were appointed to Matthew by Elizabeth I. Eventually, he was appointed Archbishop of York in 1606 by Elizabeth's successor, James I.

 Early life

 He was the son of Sir John Matthew of Ross in Herefordshire, England, and of his wife Eleanor Crofton of Ludlow.
 Tobias was born at Bristol on 13 June 1546.

 Matthew was educated at Wells, Somerset, and then in succession at University College and Christ Church, Oxford.
 He proceeded BA in 1564, and MA in 1566.

 Ties to Elizabeth I

 He attracted the favourable notice of Elizabeth I, and his rise was steady though not quite rapid.
 He was first appointed a public orator in Oxford in 1569, and then President of St John's in 1572, Dean of Christ Church in 1576, Vice-Chancellor of Oxford University in 1579, Dean of Durham in 1583, Bishop of Durham in 1595, and Archbishop of York in 1606.

+After the Union of the Crowns, in June 1603 James VI and I sent his courtiers Roger Aston and James Hudson to give the Bishop his command to travel north to meet Anne of Denmark, who was bringing Prince Henry and Princess Elizabeth to Windsor Castle.